-Section quizzes: Section quizzes will consist of multiple choice questions with relevance to approximately each third of the course.
-These will contribute to your overall grade (25%), as well as serving as valuable study exercises for the written short answer exams.
+Section quizzes: Section quizzes, which can be found in the Content section of CourseLink, will consist of multiple-choice questions with relevance to approximately each third of the course.
+These will contribute to your overall grade (20%), as well as serving as valuable study exercises for the written short answer exams.
 As such, I recommend you try to complete each quiz (Section 1, Section 2, Section 3) prior to the relevant exam (Midterm 1, Midterm 2, Final exam).
-However, the only deadline for these is April 14.
-While this does mean you can wait until the very end of the semester to complete these quizzes, I do not recommend you do so.
-Also, please note that NO EXTENSIONS WILL BE GRANTED ON THE QUIZZES BEYOND THE FINAL DEADLINE OF APRIL 14, 11:59PM.
+However, the only deadline for these is April 10.
+While this does mean you can wait until the end of the semester to complete these quizzes, I do not recommend you do so.
+Also, please note that NO EXTENSIONS WILL BE GRANTED ON THE QUIZZES BEYOND THE FINAL DEADLINE

+OF APRIL 10, 11:59PM.
 EMAILS REQUESTING SUCH AN EXTENSION WILL BE DELETED WITHOUT REPLY.
 Quizzes will be available from the very beginning of the term in CourseLink.
-You will have up to three attempts for each quiz, and the highest grade from these attempts will be applied toward your overall mark in the course.
+You will have up to three attempts for each quiz, and the highest grade from these attempts will automatically be applied toward your overall mark in the course.